From Everything that Changed: Budget 2021

 1. Healthcare prioritized:

 FM declared a major boost to India's last-mile public healthcare delivery system.
 She announced Rs 2,23,846 crore outlay for health and wellbeing in Budgetary Estimate (BE) 2021-22.
 The amount is a 137% rise compared to Rs 94,452 crore in 2020-21.
 It also includes Rs 35,000 crore to be utilized in the fight against COVID-19 through a nationwide vaccination drive.
 The FM also proposed a new centrally sponsored health scheme named PM Aatma Nirbhar Swasth Bharat Yojana.
 An outlay of Rs 64,180 crore will be spent on the scheme over the next 6 years.
-To promote insurance promotion in newer markets across the country, the foreign direct investment (FDI) limit in the said sector has been proposed to be increased to 74% in the 2021 budget.
+To promote insurance in newer markets across the country, the foreign direct investment (FDI) limit in the sector has been proposed to be increased to 74%.

 2. Auto sector revival: